 A Name Not Hidden

 I frequently find the offbeat segments of the news a refreshing change of pace amidst the stories we call newsworthy each night.
-An amusing story about a recent college graduate caught my attention some months ago.
+An amusing story about a college graduate caught my attention some time ago.

 His name is Scott, a university student who had to wear a nametag for a seminar and decided on a whim to leave his nametag on for the remainder of the day.
 That night he calculated that he had met nearly twenty new people, had participated in many more conversations, and generally found that people, including himself, acted friendlier.
 So Scott decided to wear the nametag everyday.
 For more than nine hundred days now, he has silently announced to everyone near him: “Hello!
 My Name is Scott.”
 He is now convinced that wearing a nametag serves as a hospitable icebreaker, inviting people to open a door, indiscriminately encouraging an exchange among strangers, and generally reminding the wearer to be a more approachable person.
 Commenting on the use of nametags, author Anne Bernays notes, “It’s sort of like an invitation.
 People recognize that names are profound.
 It’s not just a nametag.
 It’s a signal they want to be friends.”(1)